 Summary

-The Dell XPS 17 9720 boasts an exceptional 4K display with AdobeRGB and high-quality case, along with Thunderbolt 4 & PCIe 4.0 and very high system performance.
-However, its graphics performance falls short of its predecessor and its cooling system isn't the best.
+The Dell XPS 17 9720 offers an outstanding 4K display with AdobeRGB and high-quality case.
+It boasts Thunderbolt 4 and PCIe 4.0, as well as very high system performance.
+However, the graphics performance falls short compared to its predecessor, and the cooling system is slightly weak.

 Reviews